Autism in Schools

 2. Parent/carer mini forums which provide peer support and encourage relationship building with the school

-3. Training and signposting for parents
+3. Training workshops and signposting for parents

 8 speech bubbles around a cloud with 'Feedback from Parents' words in it.
 Speech bubbles have the words: “A safe space to talk”, “I think it was brilliant.
 Would’ve liked more weeks!”, ”People who understand you has really helped me”, “Given me more knowledge and skills”, “It made me realise I am not alone”, "They listened, attended and did not dismiss my concerns", “A fantastic way to be able to voice our issues”, “Thank you so much!”